Watchers Council – Cafeteria – Late Afternoon

 “Thanks for the coffee, Andy.”

-Jeff and Grace were slowly lifting carefully wrapped contents from the crates as Thorm watched anxiously.
-Jeff slowly removed the bubble wrap from a bronze statue and he whistled in appreciation.
+Jeff and Grace were slowly lifting carefully wrapped contents from the crates that had been delivered earlier, as Thorm watched anxiously.
+Jeff slowly removed the bubble wrap from a bronze statue and whistled in appreciation.

 Grace looked dubiously at the object.
 “Is that a snake or his penis?” she asked.

 Jeff laughed loudly.
 “Well, I can see what you’ve got on the mind right now.”
 Grace gave him a light push before he went on to explain.
 “It’s an Aksumite bronze figure of a male with his head encircled by a halo and body entwined with a snake.
 It probably represents Angabo, who is said to have come from the land of the Sabaeans and freed Ethiopia from the tyranny of a giant serpent-dragon named Wainaba.
 The tale is told in the story of the Queen of Sheba.”

 Grace grimaced.
 She looked closely at Jeff’s head and gave his temple a light poke.
 “How do you know all this and where do you store it?” she asked.